 Social Media Marketing

 A lot of B2B companies still ignore social media, because they think only B2C belongs there.
 Which gives you the opportunity to be a pioneer and shine bright.
-B2B has a smaller, but more specific audience and decision are influenced greatly by word of mouth and reputation.
-So it is important to turn your customers into brand ambassadors and get them sharing on social.
+B2B has a smaller, but the more specific audience and decisions are influenced greatly by word of mouth and reputation.
+So it is important to turn your customers into brand ambassadors and get them to share on social.
 Here is how you get social:

 - Create and calibrate your social media strategy: the what, why, when, where and how for your company